Exterior Lighting Ideas That Transform Your Yard at Night

 • Space lights 6-8 feet apart for even coverage, no dark gaps

-• Stagger them on alternating sides of the path for a natural, intentional look
+• Stagger them on alternating sides of the path for a natural look

 • Keep lumens low, 100-200 per fixture, soft guidance not a spotlight